Blowdown, $k$-wedge and evenness of quasitoric orbifolds: Blowdowns of quasitoric orbifolds and torsions in their integral cohomologies

-In this section, we study the effects of blowdowns of simple polytopes on corresponding quasitoric orbifolds.
-We note that blowdown of quasitoric orbifold is discussed in \cite{GP2}.
+In this section, we study the effects of blowdowns of simple polytopes on their corresponding quasitoric orbifolds.
+Note that the blowdown of a quasitoric orbifold is discussed in \cite{GP2}.
 However, we study blowdowns of quasitoric orbifolds in more generality.
-We adhere the notation of previous sections.
+We also investigate the torsions in the integral cohomology of quasitoric orbifolds after blowdowns and prove no new torsion arises in certain blowdowns.
+We adhere to the notation of previous sections.